EngJay/pa-spl/README.md

-To run the HIL tests, connect the hardware according to the [STM32F3 Discovery example](https://github.com/EngJay/pa-spl/blob/main/examples/read-decibel-value/README.md) provided in the repo (minus the TTL-USB convertor) with a spectrum analysis version of the PCB Artists sensor, 0x32 or 0x33, then:
+To run the HIL tests, connect the hardware according to the [STM32F3 Discovery example](https://github.com/EngJay/pa-spl/blob/main/examples/read-decibel-value/README.md) provided in the repo (minus the TTL-USB converter) with a spectrum analysis version of the PCB Artists sensor, firmware version 0x32 or 0x33 (the number read from the VERSION register), then:

 ```cli
 cd target-tests